CDCgov/dais-ribosome/README.md

 The DAIS **ribosome** compartmentalizes the original translation engine developed for our protein analytics database.
 Currently there is only support for INFLUENZA, but some seeds for extensibility have been planted throughout the code.
 I provide a brief outline of the algorithm:
 1. If necessary, classify the nucleotide gene segment into its influenza type, segment, and subtype.
 I call this the compound type or `C_type`.
+If necessary, reverse complement the query.
 2. Align said segments (via [SSW](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0082138)) to the corresponding reference sequence(s) and pick the best alignment.
 3. There can be more than one reference reading frame per C_type, so complete step 2 for each `reference_id`.
 Data with no reference is held-aside and added in later.
 4. Fix alignment ends that have been chopped (due to local alignment disagreement).